 - Jesus came from (or is of) God the Father, who is in heaven

-- this title gives particular expression of God as the Father and Jesus as his Son.
+- This royal title gives particular expression of God as the Father and Jesus as his Son.

-I mean really, even Satan and his demons know that there is only one God, because amazingly, they rightly refer to Jesus as “the Son of God.”
-I find that extremely interesting.
-Satan addressed Jesus by saying, “If you are the Son of God ...”, notice he didn't say, “If you are God the Son...” - as there is a grammatical difference, and a very important royal title is involved here.
-The demons that spoke to Jesus said the same thing -- they rightly addressed him as "the Son of God."
+Did you know that Satan and his demons know that there is only one God?
+Its true, because amazingly, they rightly refer to Jesus as “the Son of God.”
+I find that extremely interesting, and I hope you do too.
+When Satan was tempting Jesus in the wilderness, he addressed Jesus by saying, “If you are the Son of God ...”, notice he didn't say, “If you are God the Son...” - as there is a grammatical difference, and a very important royal title is involved here.
+The demons that spoke to Jesus before he cast them out said the same thing -- they rightly addressed him as "the Son of God."
 Incidentally, the word "if" can also be translated as "since," or "whether", because it can aim to question, or tries to prove, something.